mandi1120/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get?  'database is locked'
-- Can you tell what line it was executing when it failed?
+- Can you tell what line it was executing when it failed?  line 106, in process_two insert_pet("P2", "Cooper", "Rabbit")

 ## Database Is Locked Error